code-423n4/2022-12-forgeries-findings/data/RaymondFam-G.md

 -        ) {
 +        )) {
 ```
-## Redundant if block
+## Redundant if blocks
-The following if block of `startDraw()` in `VRFNFTRandomDraw.sol` may be removed considering the identical check is going to be executed when internally calling `_requestRoll()`, to save gas both on contract deployment and function call:
+The following if block of `startDraw()` in `VRFNFTRandomDraw.sol` may be removed considering the identical check is going to be executed on [lines 144 - 146](https://github.com/code-423n4/2022-12-forgeries/blob/main/src/VRFNFTRandomDraw.sol#L144-L146) when internally calling `_requestRoll()`, to save gas both on contract deployment and function call:

 [File: VRFNFTRandomDraw.sol#L175-L177](https://github.com/code-423n4/2022-12-forgeries/blob/main/src/VRFNFTRandomDraw.sol#L175-L177)